through Global Volunteerism

 Our volunteers and hosts live together, eat together, and learn to acknowledge - as well as respect - their differences and commonalities.

-The mutually respectful and interested relationship between our volunteers and our host communities reinforces the enrichment and harmony in diversity.
+The mutually respectful and engaged relationship between our volunteers and our host communities reinforces the enrichment and harmony in diversity.
 LE nurtures empathy in a world that needs it.

 4. Spreading the Spirit of Volunteerism